kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 * Sex (`female` or not), and
 * Education (`High School or Less`, `Some College (2 years)`, `4 Year BA`, `Post-graduate`),

 according to the ACS.
 The [age by sex by education by CD] distribution uses  2016 1-year ACS estimates.
 The [race by CD] distribution uses the 2015-2018 __5__-year ACS estimates, because the 2016 1-year ACS estimates estimated 0 people of racial minorities in some congressional districts (e.g. Black voting age people in Wyoming).
-I combined the two tables into a four-way table through the balancing multinomial logit `bmlogit` implemented by Yamauchi (for details, see [here](https://www.shirokuriwaki.com/ccesMRPprep/reference/synth_bmlogit.html)).
+We combined the two tables into a four-way table through the balancing multinomial logit `bmlogit` implemented by Yamauchi (for details, see [here](https://www.shirokuriwaki.com/ccesMRPprep/reference/synth_bmlogit.html)).

-I then modeled the turnout population as a function of these demographics and updated distribution to resemble the electorate.
-Specifically, I fit the regression `turnout ~ race * age + female + educ` in the full CCES data for each state or group of small states, where `turnout` is an indicator for validated vote.
-I then imputed the conditional distribution of `Pr(turnout | race, age, female, educ, state)` onto the ACS of Voting Age Population while ensuring that `Pr(turnout | state)` matched the actual VAP turnout of a state.
+We then modeled the turnout population as a function of these demographics and updated distribution to resemble the electorate.
+Specifically, we fit the regression `turnout ~ race * age + female + educ` in the full CCES data for each state or group of small states, where `turnout` is an indicator for validated vote.  we then imputed the conditional distribution of `Pr(turnout | race, age, female, educ, state)` onto the ACS of Voting Age Population while ensuring that `Pr(turnout | state)` matched the actual VAP turnout of a state.

-Finally, for each CD in each of the 2,000 iterations, I calibrated all the cell's estimate by an intercept shift on the log odds scale so that the sum of the shifted estimates adds up to the actual Trump vote in 2016, using the intercept correction strategy used by Yair Ghitza and Andrew Gelman (e.g. [2013](http://www.stat.columbia.edu/~gelman/research/published/misterp.pdf), [2020](http://www.stat.columbia.edu/~gelman/research/published/pan2000003_REV2.pdf)).
+Finally, for each CD in each of the 2,000 iterations, we calibrated all the cell's estimate by an intercept shift on the log odds scale so that the sum of the shifted estimates adds up to the actual Trump vote in 2016, using the intercept correction strategy used by Yair Ghitza and Andrew Gelman (e.g. [2013](http://www.stat.columbia.edu/~gelman/research/published/misterp.pdf), [2020](http://www.stat.columbia.edu/~gelman/research/published/pan2000003_REV2.pdf)).